Tensor decompositions for learning latent variable models: Tensor Structure in Latent Variable Models

 Throughout, we use $\|v\| = (\sum_i v_i^2)^{1/2}$ to denote the Euclidean norm of a vector $v$, and $\|M\|$ to denote the spectral (operator) norm of a matrix.
 We also use $\|T\|$ to denote the operator norm of a tensor, which we define later.

-\section{Tensor structure in latent variable models}
+\section{Tensor Structure in Latent Variable Models}

-In this section, we give several examples of latent variable models whose low-order moments can be written as symmetric tensors of low symmetric rank; many of these examples can be deduced using the techniques developed in~\cite{TMS}.
+In this section, we give several examples of latent variable models whose low-order moments can be written as symmetric tensors of low symmetric rank; some of these examples can be deduced using the techniques developed in the text by~\citet{TMS}.
 The basic form is demonstrated in Theorem~\ref{thm:single-topic} for the first example, and the general pattern will emerge from subsequent examples.

-\subsection{Exchangeable single topic models}
+\subsection{Exchangeable Single Topic Models}

 We first consider a simple bag-of-words model for documents in which the words in the document are assumed to be \emph{exchangeable}.
 Recall that a collection of random variables $x_1, x_2, \dotsc, x_\ell$ are exchangeable if their joint probability distribution is invariant to permutation of the indices.
-The well-known De Finetti's theorem~\cite{austin2008exchangeable} implies that such exchangeable models can be viewed as mixture models in which there is a latent variable $h$ such that $x_1, x_2, \dotsc, x_\ell$ are conditionally i.i.d.~given $h$ (see Figure~\ref{fig:exchangeable} for the corresponding graphical model) and the conditional distributions are identical at all the nodes.
+The well-known De Finetti's theorem~\citep{austin2008exchangeable} implies that such exchangeable models can be viewed as mixture models in which there is a latent variable $h$ such that $x_1, x_2, \dotsc, x_\ell$ are conditionally i.i.d.~given $h$ (see Figure~\ref{fig:exchangeable} for the corresponding graphical model) and the conditional distributions are identical at all the nodes.

 In our simplified topic model for documents, the latent variable $h$ is interpreted as the (sole) topic of a given document, and it is assumed to take only a finite number of distinct values.
 Let $k$ be the number of distinct topics in the corpus, $d$ be the number of distinct words in the vocabulary, and $\ell \geq 3$ be the number of words in each document.
 The generative process for a document is as follows: the document's topic is drawn according to the discrete distribution specified by the probability vector $w := (w_1,w_2,\dotsc,w_k) \in \Delta^{k-1}$.
 This is modeled as a discrete random variable $h$ such that